 Lawyers do not come equipped with crystal balls to tell you the future of what outcome you will receive or what a Judge might order in your matter.
 So be aware of any lawyers who make you large promises.

 Ask About Fee’s

-Different law practices have different ways of billing.
+Different law practices have different ways of billing and we all want to get the best value in legal fees.
 Some offer fixed fee services, traditional billing per the hour or some also offer deferred payment arrangements.
 Find a lawyer that has flexible solutions that will fit your needs.

 Get Independent Legal Advice

 You should choose your representation independent of your ex-partner.
 It is not up to your ex-partner to guide you to a preferred lawyer; nor is it up to them tell you that you do not need one.
 This is a very common theme and if this is happening to you, this is disempowering and it is a form of control, which is a form of domestic violence.